Kumhrar

 Kumhrar or Kumrahar is the area of Patna where remains of the ancient city of Pataliputra were excavated by the Archaeological Survey of India starting from 1913.
 It is located 5 km east of Patna Railway Station.

-Archaeological remains of the Mauryan period (322–185 BCE) have been discovered here, this include the ruins of a hypostyle 80-pillared hall The excavation finding here dates back to 600 BCE, and marks the ancient capital of Ajātasattu, Chandragupta and Ashoka, and collectively the relics range from four continuous periods from 600 BCE to 600 CE.
+Archaeological remains of the Mauryan period (322–185 BCE) have been discovered here in the land of Koiri Caste People, this include the ruins of a hypostyle 80-pillared hall The excavation findings here date back to 600 BCE, and marks the ancient capital of Ajātasattu, Chandragupta and Ashoka, and collectively the relics range from four continuous periods from 600 BCE to 600 CE.

 Assembly Hall of 80-pillars

+Excavations

 Following the excavation of nearby Bulandi Bagh by L.A.
 Waddell in 1895, American archaeologist David Brainard Spooner excavated in 1912–1913 in Kumhrar one pillar of polished stone, and a very large number of fragments.
 The excavators were able to trace 72 'pits' of ash and rubble on the site which marked the position in which other pillars must once have stood.
 During the subsequent excavation, done by K P Jaiswal, 1951–1955, eight more such pits were found, giving the hall its present name – "Assembly hall of 80 pillars"...